 Guidelines for Digital Photo Files

-The size of each image must be at least 1200 x 1600 pixels at 300 ppi (pixels per inch) or larger (2000 x 3000 preferred).
-The resulting files should be 10-20 megabytes each.
+The size of each image must be at least 1200 x 1600 pixels or larger (2000 x 3000 preferred).
+The resulting TIF files should be 10-20 megabytes each.
 If your photo files are significantly larger (40 MB or more), reduce the image size.
-THC staff can asist you if you have any questions about file size.
+THC staff can assist you if you have any questions about file size.

 It is recommended that digital images be saved in 8-bit (or larger) color format.